History

 They Stayed In Basking Ridge

 In a sleepy little section in the northern end of Bernards Township lies the Olde Mill Inn.
-Once just a small restaurant and former grain house barn, it has become a quiet getaway for Hollywood elite and social royalty.
-As you walk into the Olde Mill Inn lobby, take a quick turn to the left for a glimpse of history mounted on the wall.
-The statement is simple: these people chose to visit where you live for any number of reasons.
-From Martin Sheen to Howard Stern, let’s take a look at who’s slept here.
+Once just a tiny restaurant and former grain house barn, it has become a quiet getaway for Hollywood elite and social royalty.
+As you walk into the Olde Mill Inn lobby, quickly turn to the left for a glimpse of history mounted on the wall.
+The statement is simple: These people choose to visit where you live for many reasons.
+Let’s look at who’s slept here, from Martin Sheen to Howard Stern.

 Throughout History